Sbu211/alx-system_engineering-devops/0x00-shell_basics/README.md

-Read me file for 0x00 shell basics directory
+#!/bin/bash/
+The shell basics 0x00 repository thath will contain all shell basics uploaded documents and files